teincsolutions/aostp-dashboard/AUTH_LOGIN_FLOW.md

     "username": "john_doe",
     "firstName": "John",
     "lastName": "Doe",
-    "role": "CUSTOMER"
+    "role": "CUSTOMER",
+    "mustChangePassword": false
   }
 }
 ```

+**Action:**

+- Check if `mustChangePassword` is `true` - if so, redirect to change password page
-**Action:** Store tokens and redirect to dashboard.
+- Otherwise, store tokens and redirect to dashboard

 #### B) User WITH 2FA Enabled (2FA Required)